OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 Investigate whether these complete RAGEs with truncated genes contain pseudo or truncated descriptions.
 If they do this may be a method to exclude them.

 ## Current limitations
-- Edge case mentioned above
+- Edge case mentioned above (this is still a very rare case so may not be worth considering)
 - Need to make it work for contigs
 - Need to tie the scripts together
 - May want to make the scripts more readable/shorter by breaking them into smaller functions/chunks